 - "Everything about this photo is incredibly beautiful."

 People on a fitness journey often show off their progress online.
 And when you scroll past a before-and-after picture that your friend or acquaintance posted, you may be tempted to write something about how great they look.
 But often the message they receive is how much their “new” body is better than their “old” body.

 Weight and size shouldn’t be the way we decide if someone is healthy.
 Focusing only on a person’s physical appearance puts total emphasis on the results and can ignore everything they did to get there.
 It also adds to the belief that it’s the results — and less so the effort — that’s worthy of praise.
 Worse, it could reinforce the wrong priorities to the other person, or anyone else reading the comments.

 In fact, “fitspiration” posts on social media are especially damaging to the people who scroll past them.
 A study that surveyed women ages 18 to 25 found that those who used Instagram (and especially women that follow fitspiration accounts and hashtags) are more likely to objectify themselves and have body image concerns.
-However, studies show that approaching health in a way that has social, psychological, and physical benefits.
+However, studies show that approaching health in a way that

 When it comes to complimenting someone’s progress, stay away from making comparisons, like “now” or “than before.”
 Avoid dropping “-er” words like better, prettier, healthier, and skinnier.

 Adopting and maintaining healthy habits is hard work.
 It’s not a one-step solution but a balancing act between routinely going to the gym, cooking at home to avoid eating takeout, planning ahead of time, taking care of a family, and everything else that goes into a day.